Am I sure human beings are herd animals? What I am sure of is that human beings do not fit the description that is almost universally given to them.

 Here is how it appears.

-There is a basic human instinct where the species itself is exalted.
+There is a basic human instinct whereby the species itself is exalted.
 Each herd of which a human is a member gets exalted. (country, school, hobby network etc.) Then it is very instinctive to exalt oneself within each herd.
 It is also instinctive to look to government to solve problems.
 It would have to be.
 Not once in 50,000 years has any society had a net gain by putting government in charge of solving a problem.
-It would have to be instinctive or people could be naturally irrational or stupid.
+It would have to be instinctive or people would be naturally irrational or stupid.
 For 50,000 years governments have served as ways to exploit people and problems.
 Still government is the first thing sought.
 People don’t learn because their group behavior is hard wired.

 People communicate with one another psychically but without realizing they are doing it.
 Each person broadcasts and receives images and impressions but there are no words.